-Upon completing the course, participants will have a solid grasp of the essentials of change management.
-They will understand the psychology of change, have developed or refined a change strategy for their project or team, and receive individual feedback at every stage.
-They will also learn how to leverage behavioral science for change and how to use change management to support change towards an agile UN 2.0.
+Upon completing the course, participants will have a solid grasp of the essentials of change management — a vital capability as the UN advances major reform agendas such as UN80 and UN 2.0.
+They will understand the psychology of change and how it shapes staff engagement in times of organizational change.
+They will develop or refine a change strategy for their project or team, with individual feedback provided at every stage to strengthen their practice.
+The course also introduces ways to leverage behavioral science for change and shows how change management can be applied to help entities deliver with greater efficiency, effectiveness and impact.

-UN managers have had to adopt a change leadership role, assessing the impacts of programmes with key stakeholders while assisting their teams in rapidly adjusting their practices.
+UN managers have had to adopt a change leadership role, assessing the impacts of programmes with key stakeholders while assisting their teams in rapidly adjusting their practices in an environment where adaptability and alignment with broader reforms are increasingly expected.

-Both line and change managers are essential drivers of cultural shifts and agents of organizational transformation, whether the change is primarily planned, as in the case of digital transformations, strategic repositioning, seeking buy-in to new initiatives, policies, or culture change, or emergent in response to crisis' or member states' demands.
+Both line and change managers are essential drivers of cultural shifts and agents of organizational change, whether the change is primarily planned, as in the case of digital transformations, strategic repositioning, seeking buy-in to new initiatives, policies, or culture change, or emergent in response to crises or member states’ demands.

 The course focuses on the mindset and skills of change leaders and the steps involved in developing a change management strategy that prioritizes strong staff engagement.
 Participants will work on their own change cases and benefit from behavioral insights to generate ideas for change interventions.